 Implementing Operational Excellence and Next Steps

-Wikipedia states that Operational Excellence should align performance scorecard needs with improvement efforts.
+Wikipedia previously stated that Operational Excellence should align performance scorecard needs with improvement efforts.
 The described performance reporting methodology provides a KPI report-out methodology that benefits organizations in the implementation of Operational Excellence.